 In 1972 he purchased a truck and camper and headed for Mexico on a quest to indulge his lifelong love of pre-Columbian art, history, and travel.

-Not long after, he built his first home in Boquete in the Chiriquí highlands (for a mere US$8,000 to boot).
+Not long after, he built his first home in Boquete in the Chiriquí highlands (for a mere US$8,000).

-While out swimming at his favorite spot along the Caldera River one day, he happened upon a horse and rider and asked the cowboy if he knew of anyone selling land nearby…
+While out swimming at his favorite spot along the Caldera River one day, Frank happened upon a horse and rider and asked the cowboy if he knew of anyone selling land nearby…

 This was on a Sunday.
 By Monday afternoon, Frank was the proud owner of 100 acres of riverfront property, which he came away with for only US$40,000.